-The list below outlines a range of addictive drugs which for the most part consist of prescription medications that you can pick up at your local pharmacy.
+What you see below outlines a range of addictive drugs which, for the most part, consists of prescription medications that you can pick up at your local pharmacy.
 To think that alcohol or prescription medications are any less harmful or addictive than street drugs is another great misconception.
-While the production processes and distribution channels may be better regulated, the net effect of substance addiction is the much same irrespective of the substance, alcohol included.

 - Marijuana / Dagga

 - Nyope Whoonga